BaiLiping/bailiping.github.io/_posts/2021-4-3-whatmakesagoodpaper.md

 4. **illuminating in the simplist possible example**.
 5. **intuition before formalism**.
 6. **Birds eye view before details and corner cases**.
+7. **Soemhow, there is a sense of conversation and dynamic to it**.